Our Vision

 After a request has been made to the Local Authority they will decide whether they think the child’s needs (as described in the paperwork provided), seem complex enough to need a EHCP.
 If they do they will ask you and all professionals involved with the child to write a report outlining the child’s needs.
 If they do not think this is necessary, they will ask the school to continue with the support they are providing and may make suggestions as to how this can be further improved.

-If they do decide to carry out statutory assessment the reports requested by the Local Authority will be carefully collated and they will write an Education, Health and Care Plan.
+If the Local Authority decide to carry out a statutory assessment, the reports requested will be carefully collated and a SEND officer will write the Education, Health and Care Plan.
 The Education, Health and Care Plan will outline the support the child will receive from school and any other agencies involved in their care and what strategies must be put in place.
 It will also have long and short term goals for the child.
-It will then be regularly reviewed, with you and the child providing input as to how well it is meeting their needs.
+It will then be reviewed annually, with you and the child providing input as to how well it is meeting their needs.

 Catering for different types of SEND